ENGLISH 1010 Syllabus

 If you do miss class, consult with a responsible classmate afterward to see what you missed.

-If you miss a peer review/workshop day, you will automatically have 20 points deducted from your total.
+If you miss a peer review/workshop day, you will automatically have 10 points deducted from your total.
 If you are bothered by this policy, you can write me a five page, double-spaced, logical justification for why you believe this is an unfair practice.
+See extra credit below.

 1. UVU Grading Guidelines - see UVU policy by clicking here.
 Just because you "need" an A doesn't mean you will earn an A. Your grade for the course is determined by how many points you get out of the total.
 Each assignment builds on the previous one, and there are not a huge amount of total points, so missing even one assignment can make your grade go down drastically.
 Sometimes I require revisions of main essays for better grades, but if you have a dispute about a graded assignment, you are allowed to write me a three page, double-spaced, logical justification for why you believe you deserve a better grade.